furqanx11/PasswordManager-Backend/README.md

 - **PostgreSQL**: Relational database for storing sensitive data.

 ## Security
--- **Sensitive keys** are encrypted using RSA before being stored in the database.
-RSA encryption uses a 1024-bit key size for generating public and private keys.
+- **Sensitive keys** are encrypted using **RSA** before being stored in the database.
+The RSA encryption process uses a **1024-bit key size** to generate both public and private keys.
--- Encryption uses **Optimal Asymmetric Encryption Padding (OAEP)** with **SHA-256** as the hashing algorithm.
-This ensures both the confidentiality and integrity of the data, making it extremely difficult for attackers to compromise the encryption.
+- Encryption utilizes **Optimal Asymmetric Encryption Padding (OAEP)** with **SHA-256** as the hashing algorithm.
+This combination ensures the confidentiality and integrity of the data, making it highly secure and resistant to attacks.
--- When a key is encrypted, it is stored as a **base64-encoded** string, ensuring that the ciphertext remains safe in transit and at rest.
+- Encrypted keys are stored in the database as **base64-encoded strings**.
+This encoding ensures that the ciphertext remains safe during transmission and storage.
--- For decryption, the system uses the **private RSA key** with **SHA-256** padding to restore the sensitive information for authorized users.
+- For decryption, the system uses the **private RSA key** along with **SHA-256 padding** to securely retrieve the original sensitive information for authorized users.

 ## Installation